juanmiguelbesada/typescript-starter/README.md

 ## Getting Started
 This package come with some nice defaults to help scaffolding your library/app quickly and easy.
-This includes `eslint` for linting, `prettier` for formatting and `jest` for testing.
+This includes `biome` for linting and formatting and `vitest` for testing.
 Everything preconfigured and ready to use.

 To start using this repo, clone it, remote the `.git` directory and create a new git repo
 ```shell